-Kinetic study of the Pb (II) adsorption automatically involves the use of experimental data in very widespread and wellestablished models.
-In this study, we have used three adsorption kinetics models to evaluate the adsorption process in this case: pseudo first order, pseudo second order, and internal diffusion [33].
-The models exploited are represented respectively by equations 8-10.
+Kinetic study of the Pb (II) adsorption automatically involves the use of our experimental data in very widespread and wellestablished models.
+In this study, we have used three adsorption kinetics models to evaluate the adsorption process in this case: pseudo first order, pseudo second order, and internal diffusion [33]. exploited The models are represented respectively by equations 8-10.